Azure-Samples/active-directory-error-docs/errors/user_account_not_found.md

 **What to do**

 Check your app's code and verify you're using the correct tenantID.
+You can find your tenantID in [Azure](https://ms.portal.azure.com) under Azure Active Directory > Properties labeled Directory ID.